-An unfortunate side effect to a few months of hemorrhaging money for whatever reason can be tons of debt.
-And then it becomes cyclical.
-You are now bleeding money to pay the credit card bills that stacked up due to the original issues.
+Due to the original issues, you are now bleeding money to pay the credit card bills that stacked up.
 Then, if something else pops up, you get into even more debt.
-It’s a vicious cycle of emergency, debt, repayment, more emergencies – and sometimes it feels like you can’t escape.
+It’s a vicious cycle of emergencies, debt, repayment, and crises that feels impossible to escape.

-A last resort option is a debt re-consolidation loan.
-My favorite is Upstart.
-They look past your credit score and look at you as an actual person, not just a number.
-They also have much lower rates than most credit card companies, so you will save a ton of money on interest payments.
+A last resort option is a debt consolidation loan.
+Upstart is a fantastic company for consolidation loans.
+They look past your credit score and see you as an actual person, not just a number.
+They also have much lower rates than most credit card companies so you will save a ton of money on interest payments.
 Click here to check them out and see if it’s right for you.

 Melanie launched Partners in Fire in 2017 to document her quest for financial independence with a mix of finance, fun, and solving the world’s problems.
 She’s self educated in personal finance and passionate about fighting systematic problems that prevent others from achieving their own financial goals.
 She also loves travel, anthropology, gaming and her cats.